jgesc/docker_koel/README.md

 * Music is stored in `./persist/music`.
 * When updating, running `init.sh` is not required.
 * Remember to change credentials and JWT secret in `./config`.
+* You can use `generate-jwt-secret.sh` to generate a random JWT secret

 # TO-DO
 * Clean up